 Take your pick – or do as I do and make both.
 Happy Passover.

 Or if you don’t celebrate the holiday, pull out a pie crust and turn this one into a delicious hand-pie.
-Blasphemy if you’re an observant Jew, at least until Passover is over, but definitely a great way to introduce charoset into your life if you’re not.
+Blasphemy if you’re an observant Jew, at least until Passover is over.
+But if you’re not, it’s definitely a great introduction to charoset.
+Love Passover rolls?
+Then check out how I incorporated charoset into them and use these Charoset Balls as the filling instead of Ashkenazic charoset.

-- 2 tablespoons or slightly more, sweet wine or apple or grape juice
+- 2+ tablespoons Sweet wine, apple or grape juice

 - If you have a food processor, add all of the solid ingredients and about 2 tablespoons of the liquid and process into a paste.
 If you use a chopping bowl, you’ll probably have to do the ingredients a bit at a time.
 If necessary, add a bit more liquid, but keep the mixture tight so that you can easily roll it after chilling the charoset.